 The traditional justifications of copyright as incentivizing creation, commercialization, or distribution appear inadequate as all of these activities occurred in manuscript and early print culture without copyright (and likewise today are not in all cases strongly dependent on copyright).
 However a reconsideration of the development of copyright, especially in the Anglo-American strand, suggests that it incentivized publication—the act of making public, or publicly committing to, one’s ideas—that was a central aim of the Enlightenment.
 Enhanced or “secured” rights established by the British Statute of Anne and early U.S. Copyright Acts were predicated on publication, which was a formal act distinct from merely printing a work.
 This presentation develops this new theoretical framing and justification for copyright that is more important than ever in a world of ephemeral, casual online information and new threats to those who take a public stand with political and other expression.

-Additional fall 2016 events will include a lecture by Maria Pallante, Register of Copyrights and the annual European Patent Law & Practice Seminar.
-Stay tuned for more details.
+Additional fall 2016 events will include the annual European Patent Law & Practice Seminar and more.
+Stay tuned for details.